 How to reduce carbon emissions when you travel

-Sunday 28th January is International Reducing CO2 Emissions Day, and as Travel Counsellors, we feel that it is our responsibility to guide our customers to lower carbon travel options.
-To help you with this, we’ve gathered our top tips for reducing your carbon footprint when you travel.
+On the 28th January it is International Reducing CO2 Emissions Day and, as Travel Counsellors, we feel that it is our responsibility to ensure all our customers know how to make lower carbon choices when travelling.
+To help you with this, we’ve gathered our top tips for reducing the carbon footprint of your next trip.

 How to reduce carbon emissions when you travel